 Short Selling vs Long Puts – Strategies for Value Investors

-Long puts are bought on the expectation that the stock has catalysts in place to go down in the short-term allowing the investor a chance to profit from that directional outcome.
+Long puts are bought on the expectation that there is a good chance for the stock to go down in the short-term, allowing the investor a chance to profit from that directional outcome.
 The maximum upside occurs if the stock price drops to zero before expiry.
 The maximum loss on the other hand is limited to what is committed upfront – the option expires worthless should the stock price stay above the strike price before the expiry date.

 Short selling on the other hand involves borrowing the shares and selling upfront.
 The expectation, similar to a long put, is to make a profit from the downward directional move of the concerned stock.
 The difference is that it is not time limited i.e., the position will stay intact until closed.
 The short sale proceeds are credited to one’s account – paying the dividends is one’s responsibility.
 The key downside is the unlimited potential loss - there is no theoretical limit to how high a stock can go and hence there is no limit to ‘how much’ one can lose, should the stock price march higher.